jtrillos/16-advance-redux/README.md

 # 16-advance-redux

 This project is intended to learn about React JS.
-Redux advance
+Redux advancenp